-In the kitchen area of your unit, approximately six inches above the floor, is the LP gas detector.
+In the kitchen area of your unit is the LP gas detector.
 LP gas is a mixture of gases produced and sold commercially as a fuel for heating and cooking appliances.
 LP gas is highly flammable and, as a result, can be explosive if ignited under certain circumstances.
-LP gas is heavier than air and.

-If confined in a closed space, will accumulate close to the floor.
-When the LP gas concentration in your unit exceeds 2000 PPM the detector will provide a visual and audible alarm by sounding a buzzer and flashing the red LED two times per second.
+LP gas is heavier than air and, if confined in a closed space, will accumulate close to the floor.
+The LP gas detector is designed to alarm at less than 25% of the legal explosive limit.
+It will provide a visual and audible alarm by sounding an alarm every 5 seconds and lighting the red LED.